Buzut/jamments/docs/install-jamments.md

 First thing you have to do is install the dependencies:

 ```
-# got to the repository
+# go to the repository
 cd /var/www/jamments

-# and install all required dependencies
+# and install all the required dependencies
 npm i
 ```